Skip to main content

 OptionPrivacySpeedQualityCost

-Step 2: Install Ollama
+Step 1: Install Ollama on your host

 curl -fsSL https://ollama.com/install.sh | sh